Toaster Fires and How to Prevent Them

 Fires from your toaster are often caused by mismanagement of the appliance.
 Here we will talk about what you need to do if your toaster catches on fire, as well as some other tips for preventing it from happening in the first place!

 Toasters are inherently dangerous because they produce heat.
 The problem is that electric elements can continue to generate the necessary amount of heat even after their selected time has elapsed, and this could potentially lead to fires.

-Toasters are also placed next to other appliances which can increase the risk of a fire as well.
-The close proximity, allows the fire to have the ability to expand quickly around your kitchen.
+Toasters are also placed next to other appliances which can lead to a fire as well, especially because some toasters have been found to stay turned on even when the toaster lifter is in the off position.
+Being close to other appliances causes the fire to have the ability to expand quickly around your kitchen.